AbhijithGanesh/Microservices-deployment-example/README.md

 - **Cilium**: Enhances network security and observability in the Kubernetes cluster.
 - **Databases**: Configurations for ClickHouse, Loki, Postgres, and Redis are provided under the `databases/` directory.
 - **Grafana & Prometheus**: Tools for monitoring and alerting with pre-configured dashboards.
-- **Litmus**: Implements chaos engineering to test the resilience of the ecosystem.
 - **Minio**: Provides object storage capabilities.

 ## Scripts and Automation